 All of our derivative instruments are issued to manage the price risk attributable to our expected natural gas, NGLs and oil production.
 While there is risk that the financial benefit of rising natural gas, NGLs and oil prices may not be captured, we believe the benefits of stable and predictable cash flow are more important.
 Among these benefits are more efficient utilization of existing personnel and planning for future staff additions, the flexibility to enter into long-term projects requiring substantial committed capital, smoother and more efficient execution of our ongoing development drilling and production enhancement programs, more consistent returns on invested capital and better access to bank and other capital markets.
 All unsettled derivative instruments are recorded in the accompanying consolidated balance sheets as either an asset or a liability measured at their fair value.
-In most cases, our derivatives are reflected on our consolidated balance sheets on a net basis by brokerage firm when they are governed by master netting agreements.
-Changes in a derivative's fair value are recognized in earnings.
+In most cases, our derivatives are reflected on our consolidated balance sheets on a net basis by brokerage firm, when they are governed by master netting agreements.
+Changes in a derivative's fair value are recognized in earnings unless specific hedge accounting criteria are met.
 Cash flows from derivative contract settlements are reflected in operating activities in the accompanying consolidated statements of cash flows.

-All realized and unrealized gains and losses on derivatives are accounted for using the mark-to-market accounting method.
+Effective March 1, 2013, we elected to discontinue hedge accounting prospectively.
+For more information, see Note 11.
+The effective portions of the discontinued deferred hedges as of March 1, 2013 were included in accumulated other comprehensive income ("AOCI") and were transferred to earnings during the same periods in which the forecasted transactions were recognized in earnings.
+During 2014, our remaining AOCI hedging gains were transferred to earnings.
+Since discontinuing hedge accounting, all realized and unrealized gains and losses on derivatives are accounted for using the mark-to-market accounting method.
 We recognize all unrealized and realized gains and losses related to these contracts in each period in derivative fair value in the accompanying consolidated statements of operations.
-Certain of our derivatives are swaps where we receive a fixed price for our production and pay market prices to the counterparty.
-We also have collars which establish a minimum floor price and a predetermined ceiling price.
 At times, we have also entered into basis swap agreements.
 The price we receive for our natural gas production can be more or less than the NYMEX price because of adjustments for delivery location ("basis"), relative quality and other factors; therefore, we have entered into natural gas basis swap agreements that effectively fix our basis adjustments.
 We have also entered into propane basis swaps which lock in the differential between Mont Belvieu and international propane indexes.
-In third quarter 2017, we entered into combined natural gas derivative instruments containing a fixed price swap and a sold option to extend or double the volume (which we refer to as a swaption).
-The swap price is a fixed price determined at the time of the swaption contract.
-If the option is exercised, the contract will become a swap treated consistently with our fixed-price swaps.
-For additional information regarding our derivatives, see Note 11.

 From time to time, we may enter into derivative contracts and pay or receive premium payments at the inception of the derivative contract which represent the fair value of the contract at its inception.
 These amounts would be included within the net derivative asset or liability on our consolidated balance sheets.
 The amounts paid or received for derivative premiums reduce or increase the amount of gains and losses that are recorded in the earnings each period as the derivative contracts settle.
-During 2017, we did not modify any existing derivative contracts.
+We have not modified any existing derivative contracts.